georgegeorgitsis/csv-parser/README.md

 ```

 ---
-#### Notes
+#### How to Test
 * The API is uploaded on my shared hosting account with limited recourses.
 * The API URL to test the POST functionality is http://georgitsis.eu/berlinger/public/api/image/insert .
 You can POST a csv file with key `images` from anywhere or visit http://georgitsis.eu/berlinger/public/test/postCSV to POST the sample `images_data.csv` of the assigment.
 * After POSTing the csv file, you have to manually visit http://georgitsis.eu/berlinger/public/download_images/processRequests in order to validate and download the images.
 Otherwise all uploaded images will be `in_progress`.
 * The API URL to GET ALL images functionality is http://georgitsis.eu/berlinger/public/api/image/getImages
-* The API URL to GET a single image funcionality is http://georgitsis.eu/berlinger/public/api/image/getImage?uuid=XXX , where the uuid parameter is dynamically used for already saved images.
+* The API URL to GET a single image functionality is http://georgitsis.eu/berlinger/public/api/image/getImage?uuid=XXX , where the uuid parameter is dynamically used for already saved images.

+---
+#### Notes
+* CSV files and images are saved with a prefix of UUID in order to avoid duplicates.

 ---
 #### Files to be reviewed